chipwillman/VendAPI.Net/README.md

 .NET 4.0 - [VendAPI.Net\Vend.Net2] Works on Windows XP SP3/Windows Embedded

 #Pre-requisites
-1. POS Printer Driver
+* POS Printer Driver

-	a.
-Use CD From POS vendor
+	+ Use CD From POS vendor

-2. IIS installed
+* IIS installed

-	a.
-Windows Vista/7/2008 go to Start->Control Panel->Program and Features->Turn Windows Features On or Off
+	+ Windows Vista/7/2008 go to Start->Control Panel->Program and Features->Turn Windows Features On or Off

-	a.
-Windows XP go to Start->Control Panel->Add Remove Programs->Windows Features
+	+ Windows XP go to Start->Control Panel->Add Remove Programs->Windows Features

-	b.
-Ensure Internet Information Services is checked (The square check contains everything needed)
+	+ Ensure Internet Information Services is checked (The square check contains everything needed)

-	c.
-Click OK
+	+ Click OK

-3. Know your external IP Address
+* Know your external IP Address

-	a.
-Google "Whats my ip address"
+	+ Google "Whats my ip address"

-	b.
-Your public IP address is <your external IP address>
+	+ Your public IP address is <your external IP address>

-4. Known your computers internal IP address
+* Known your computers internal IP address

-	a.
-Start->Run->cmd.exe
+	+ Start->Run->cmd.exe

-	b. at the command prompt type: ipconfig
+	+ at the command prompt type: ipconfig

-	c.
-IPv4 Address .  .  .  .  .  .  . : <your internal address>
+	+ IPv4 Address .  .  .  .  .  .  . : <your internal address>

-5. Know your stores external IP address
+* Know your stores external IP address

-	a.
-Start->Run->cmd.exe
+	+ Start->Run->cmd.exe

-	b. at the command prompt type: ping <yourstore>.vendhq.com
+	+ at the command prompt type: ping <yourstore>.vendhq.com

-	c.
-Reply from <your external IP address>: bytes=32 time=428ms TTL=44
+	+ Reply from <your external IP address>: bytes=32 time=428ms TTL=44

 #Install web app

+* Open web.config and set your Url, Username, and Password

+.NET 4.5 - [VendAPI.Net\VendHook] directory

+.NET 4.0 - [VendAPI.Net\Vend.Net2] directory

 * Open IIS Management Studio: Start->Control Panel->Administration Tools->Internet Information Services (IIS) Manager
 * Expand the Connections tree: <Your Computer>->Sites->Default Web Site
 * Right click on Default Web Site and select "Add Application"
 * Enter Alias: VendHook
 * Enter Path: Path to

 .NET 4.5 - [VendAPI.Net\VendHook] directory

 .NET 4.0 - [VendAPI.Net\Vend.Net2] directory

 * Click OK
 * Test web site
 	+ Open browser and navigate to http://localhost/VendHook/
 	+ Verify the browser does not return 404: page not found

 ## Setup the web hook
-1. Log on to your Vend Store
+* Log on to your Vend Store
-2. Click on setup
+* Click on setup
-3. Append /api to the end of the address (http://yourstore.vendhq.com/setup/api)
+* Append /api to the end of the address (http://yourstore.vendhq.com/setup/api)
-4. Click Add Webhook
+* Click Add Webhook
-5. enter URL:
+* enter URL:

 .NET 4.0 [VendAPI.Net\Vend.Net2]  http://<your external ip address>:55021/VendHook/RegisterSaleHook.aspx

 .NET 4.5 - [VendAPI.Net\VendHook] http://<your external ip address>:55021/VendHook/api/RegisterSales

-6. Select sale.update from the drop down
+* Select sale.update from the drop down
-7. Click Save
+* Click Save
-8. Test the Webhook
+* Test the Webhook

-	a.
-Click on View for the newly added web hook
+	+ Click on View for the newly added web hook

-	b.
-Click Test Web Hook
+	+ Click Test Web Hook

-	c.
-Wait 10 seconds and refresh the page
+	+ Wait 10 seconds and refresh the page

-	d.
-Verify the status is Successful and Response was 200
+	+ Verify the status is Successful and Response was 200

-	e.
-If not, hints for Response codes
+	+ If not, hints for Response codes
 		<empty>: Verify the port has been forwarded correctly.
 		404: The address entered in the web hook is incorrect.
 		500: The web application crashed - revert changes and try again